rdswift/picard-docs-rtd-test/variables/variables_advanced.rst

 .. index::
    single: variables; advanced

-If you enable tagging with :ref:`Advanced Relationships <advanced_relationships>`, you get these extra variables:
+If you enable tagging with "Advanced Relationships", you get these extra variables:

 .. note::